daveyc/rktbatch/README.md

 ## Running

 This example shows how to create a Jira using Rocket ported tools and integration to the MVS file system using `DD:JIRADATA`.
+Note that `PARM='/ /bin/sh -L'` is not required as `RKTBATCH` will run the default shell but if the default shell is `BASH` which uses `fork/exec` then data set integration will not work.
+Only `/bin/sh` supports local spawn.

 ```
 //NEWJIRA  JOB  NOTIFY=&SYSUID
 //RKTBATCH EXEC PGM=RKTBATCH,PARM='/ /bin/sh -L'